Canker Sores on Your Tonsils or in Your Throat

 - Minor sores — The most common type of sore, these measure about 3 - 10 mm and are oval-shaped with a red border.
 The lesions usually heal within 10 to 14 days and do not leave any scars.

 - Major sores — These are bigger and deeper than the other two types.
 A major sore is usually round with defined red border.
 If it is larger, it forms an irregular shape with irregular edges.
 It is extremely painful.
 Major sores grow more than 10 mm and take six weeks to months before they heal and may even leave scars.

-- A small injury as a result of an accidental bite, bump, burn, rough brushing of teeth, or dental work–any small abrasion to the inside of the cheeks, lips, or tongue may not heal properly and may cause a canker.
+- A small injury as a result of an accidental bite, bump, burn, rough brushing of teeth, or dental work

 - Lack of important nutrients that promote proper growth of tissues, such as iron, zinc, vitamin B12, and folic acid (folate).